-Less Than

-Potentially Significant Less Than

-Evaluation Area Significant Impact Mitigation Incorporated Significant Impact No Impact

-XIII.
-POPULATION AND HOUSING • mpace no impace

-a.
-Induce substantial population

-growth in an area, either

-directly (for example, by

-proposing new homes and

-businesses) or indirectly (for

-example, through extension of

-roads or other infrastructure)?

-b.
-Displace substantial numbers

-of existing housing, П

-necessitating the construction

-of replacement housing

-elsewhere?

-c.
-Displace substantial numbers

-of people, necessitating the

-construction of replacement

-housing elsewhere?
+Potentially Less Than Significant Less Than Evaluation Area Significant Impact Mitigation Incorporated Significant Impact No Impact XIII.
+POPULATION AND HOUSING : Would the project : a.
+Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?